 The end of the year approaches, again.
 For many people, December is synonymous with family, dinner parties and holiday cheer… This year is pretty different as we’re going through a global crisis and our social options are limited.

 Most of us are staying at home and staying safe.
 The good thing is, you can take advantage of this time to spend the isolation in your own paradise — your garden.
 Although most wouldn’t think December is the best month to work outside, there are so many things you can do as winter runs its course.

 If you don’t know what to do in the garden in December, don’t worry.
 We’ve got you!
-Here are five simple things you can do in your backyard this December:
+Here are seven simple things you can do in your backyard this December:

 1. Protect Your Plants with Mulch

 If you haven’t done so yet (most gardeners will do this in October or November, depending on your climate), it is imperative to protect more sensitive plants against cold weather.
 The best time to do it is in the weeks before the first frost, and the second best time is now.
 Mulch will serve as an insulator to prevent plants’ roots from getting too cold.
 Alternatively, you can use a cloth or a blanket to cover your plants.